GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression-brotli.md

 <img class="screenshot" src="./network-original.png" alt="Original bundle size in Network panel">

 In the previous [Minify and compress network payloads codelab](/fast/reduce-network-payloads-using-text-compression/codelab-text-compression), we reduced the `main.js` from 225 KB to 61.6 KB.
-In this codelab you will explore how Brotli compression can reduce this bundle size even further.
+In this codelab, you will explore how Brotli compression can reduce this bundle size even further.

 ## Brotli Compression